gromacs/gromacs/docs/release-notes/2021/major/features.rst

 constraining with LINCS and SHAKE still introduces significant drift, which limits the system size to 100 to 200 nm).

+mdrun now reports energy drift
+""""""""""""""""""""""""""""""

+With conservative integrators, mdrun now reports the drift of the conserved energy quantity in the log file.

 FEP using AWH
 """""""""""""